-- Understand the significance of racism, sexism, homophobia, ageism, ableism and classism - Improve observation skills to identify the five faces of oppression: exploitation, marginalization, powerlessness, cultural imperialism and violence - Recognize the difference between prejudice and discrimination - Enhance their multicultural understanding of American History

-• Prepare themselves for life in a rich and diverse world This course is NCAA approved.
+- Understand the significance of racism, sexism, homophobia, ageism, ableism and classism - Improve observation skills to identify the five faces of oppression: exploitation, marginalization, powerlessness, cultural imperialism and violence - Recognize the difference between prejudice and discrimination - Enhance their multicultural understanding of American History - Prepare themselves for life in a rich and diverse world

-American History Through Film Grades 10, 11, 12
+American History Through Film (0566) 1⁄2 Credit Grades 10, 11, 12 20 Weeks

-Grades 10, 11, 12 20 Weeks This course will provide students with an opportunity to explore important topics in American history through the lens of film and television by viewing and analyzing historically accurate and critically acclaimed films about and from American history.
+This course will provide students with an opportunity to explore important topics in American history through the lens of film and television by viewing and analyzing historically accurate and critically acclaimed films about and from American history.
 In some instances grossly inaccurate films or excerpts might be used to demonstrate the often misleading portrayal of people, groups and events in American history.

-- Increase their content knowledge - Better understand the "inter-thematic" relationship between patterns and trends in American history - Understand the causes and effects of bias and perspective in popular media representations of historical content - Evaluate the accuracy of various depictions of historical events - Analyze the relationship between historiographic changes and popular media of various individuals and groups - Evaluate whether changing television content is a result of or the cause of changing societal attitudes
+- Increase their content knowledge - Better understand the "inter-thematic" relationship between patterns and trends in American history - Understand the causes and effects of bias and perspective in popular media representations of historical content

+- Evaluate the accuracy of various depictions of historical events - Analyze the relationship between historiographic changes and popular media of various individuals and groups - Evaluate whether changing television content is a result of or the cause of changing societal attitudes